 The Teyjus system does not allow => or :- to appear in arguments of predicates.
 It also does not allow variables to appear at the head of the left of an implication.
-These restrictions come from the theory underlying λ Prolog [7]; without this restriction, a runtime check is needed to insure that every dynamically created goal is an acceptable one.
+These restrictions come from the theory underlying λ Prolog [12]; without this restriction, a runtime check is needed to insure that every dynamically created goal is an acceptable one.
 We now show that it is possible to relax the requirements on dynamically constructed clauses and goals to accommodate Teyjus's restrictions.

-We can avoid putting :- inside arguments of predicates by writing the lemma as where <<== is a new infix operator of type $o \rightarrow o$ But this, in turn, means that the clause for checking lemmas cannot add (Inference Name) as a new clause, since <<== has no operational meaning.
-Instead, Program 6 contains a modifed lemma clause that adds the clause (cl (Inference Name)) where cl is a new atomic predicate of type $o \rightarrow o$.
-The rest of Program 6 implements an interpreter to handle clauses of the form (cl A) and goals of the form (A <== B) and (A ==>> B).
+We can avoid putting :- inside arguments of predicates by writing the lemma as where <<== is a new infix operator of type $o \rightarrow o$.
+But this, in turn, means that the clause for checking lemmas cannot add (Inference Name) as a new clause, since <<== has no operational meaning.
+Instead, Program 8 contains a modified lemma clause that adds the clause (cl (Inference Name)) where cl is a new atomic predicate of type $o \rightarrow o$.
+The rest of Program 8 implements an interpreter to handle clauses of the form (cl A) and goals of the form (A <== B) and (A ==>> B).
 The use of cl is the only modification to the lemma clause.
 The new clause for the proves predicate is used for checking nodes in a proof representing lemma applications and illustrates the use of the new atomic clauses.
 The (cl Cl) subgoal looks up the lemmas that have been added one at a time and tries them out via the backchain predicate.
 This predicate processes the clauses in a manner similar to the λ Prolog language itself.
-The remaining two clauses are needed in both checking lemmas and in checking the rest of the provel of a goal.
+The remaining two clauses are needed in both checking lemmas and in checking the rest of the proof for interpreting the new implication operators when they occur at the top level of a goal.

-(Symm\ pi A\ pi B\ pi P\

-(Symm P) proves (eq A B) <<== P proves (eq B A))
+(Symm\ pi A\ pi B\ pi P\ (Symm P) proves (eq A B) <<== P proves (eq B A))